Phoenix, Arizona: Post-secondary education

 Arizona State University (ASU) is the region's largest institution of higher education.
 Primarily based in Tempe, it has a significant presence at the Arizona State University Downtown Phoenix campus.
 The campus features programs from ten of ASU's colleges, including the primary locations for the Walter Cronkite School of Journalism and Mass Communication, Watts College of Public Service & Community Solutions, and Sandra Day O'Connor College of Law.
 Over 10,000 students are enrolled at ASU's Downtown Phoenix campus.

 The University of Arizona College of Medicine – Phoenix is also located in downtown Phoenix, as well as a satellite Phoenix Biomedical Campus of Northern Arizona University.

+The Creighton University Arizona Health Education Alliance partnership is a medical school that teaches medical learners within a collaborative framework through multiple disciplines of health science, clinical learning environment, research and teaching medical students, residents, fellows, nurses, allied health and related health professionals.
+The Alliance consists of five partners: Crieghton University, Valleywise Health, District Medical Group, Dignity Health St. Joseph's Hospital and Medical Center and Dignity Medical Group.

 The Maricopa County Community College District includes ten community colleges and two skills centers throughout Maricopa County, providing adult education and job training.
 Phoenix College, part of the district, was founded in 1920 and is the oldest community college in Arizona and one of the oldest in the country.

+Carrington College, a for-profit institution, maintains a campus in Phoenix.
+The school offers programs in medicine, health studies, dentistry, administration, or veterinary medicine.
+More than 1087 students attend programs in health care administration, pharmacy technology, practical nursing, veterinary assisting, and dental assisting.

 The city is also home to many other institutions of higher learning such as the Phoenix Seminary, a Protestant seminary that imparts degree in biblical studies, Christian theology, church history and counseling.
 Notable institutions include: Barrow Neurological Institute, the world's largest neurological disease treatment and research institution; Grand Canyon University, a private Christian university initially founded in 1949 as a non-profit school, it now operates as a for-profit institution; the University of Phoenix, also a for-profit college, is based out of the city.